G-Gautam/BadmintonWebsite/README.md

 # BadmintonWebsite
-A website made using HTML, CSS, and basic JS for my universities badminton club
+A website made using HTML, CSS, and basic JS for my universitie's badminton club